-If a party or witness does not submit to cross-examination at the live hearing, the hearing administrators must not rely on any statement of that party or witness in reaching a determination regarding responsibility.
-The hearing administrators also may not make any inferences regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.
+If a party or witness does not participate in the live hearing, does not submit to cross-examination, or refuses to answer permissible questions from the hearing administrators or advisors, the hearing administrators may, at their discretion and based on the totality of the circumstances, assign limited or no weight to statements or information provided by that party or witness in reaching a determination regarding responsibility.
+The hearing administrators may not make any inferences regarding responsibility based solely on a party's or witness's absence from the live hearing or refusal to answer cross-examination or other questions.